 Tips to Feel Better

-Though the medicines will take its due course of time to treat you, you may follow the following tips that will help you feel better:
+Though the medicines will take their due course of time to treat you, you may follow the following tips that will help you feel better:

 - Get adequate rest and sleep: Getting good rest and sleep is a good option for feeling better in flu.